Let be a simple and connected undirected graph with a vertex set and an edge set such that each edge is weighted by a real value .

 Suppose that at some point in the algorithm we have which a subgraph of some minimum spanning tree .

 Since the Prim's algorithm finds an edge of minimum weight, from (i) we know that there exists a minimum spanning tree of that contains .
-This maintains the induction, so proves the correctness.
+Therefore the induction hypothesis is preserved after this iteration.